-Now, for some people, this “routine” might sound boring.
-But, it’s actually very necessary for our survival.
+For some people, this “routine” sounds boring.
+But, it’s actually necessary for our survival.

-Routine gives us a mental break from managing unpredictability.
-It gives our brains a chance to conserve energy for those times when we do need to manage disruption.
+So routine gives us a mental break from managing unpredictability.
+It gives our brains a chance to store energy for when we do need to manage disruption.

-There’s a well-known story about why Steve Jobs always wore the same style of black clothes.
-Instead of wasting some mental energy deciding what to wear each day, he saved that energy by wearing the same thing every day, so he could use it on something more important.
+There’s a well-known story about why Steve Jobs always wore the same style of clothes.
+Instead of wasting mental energy deciding what to wear, he just wore the same thing every day.
+So he could use the energy on something more important.

-You need comparatively little resource and effort to make small improvements.
-And there’s a customer need to keep improving the experience.
+You need comparatively little resource and effort to deliver these.
+And they meet a customer’s need by improving the experience.

 The problem with evolutionary ideas

-So, this all sounds like common sense.
-Why wouldn’t you do this ALL the time?
+This all sounds like common sense.
+So, why wouldn’t you do this ALL the time?

 Well, here’s the thing.

-These new entrants have less to lose, because they’re not hooked into protecting the current experience.
+The new entrants have less to lose.
+They’re not invested in protecting the current experience.

-We can all think of companies who were at the top of their game at one point, and then got blown out of the water by something new and radical.
+There are plenty of examples of companies who were market leaders at one point.
+And then got blown out of the water by something revolutionary.

 Think Nokia losing out to the iPhone.
-Think Blockbuster video losing out to Netflix.
+Think Blockbuster losing out to Netflix.

-Yes, evolutionary ideas are great for keeping momentum going and keeping your customers happy in the short-term.
-There are companies, who survive quite happily on evolutionary ideas.
+Yes, evolutionary ideas are great for keeping momentum going and keeping your customers happy short-term.
+Many companies get by on evolutionary ideas.

 Marketing revolutionary ideas